By: Susan Dugdale | Last modified: 05-05-2021

 Yay!
-A 40th birthday speech is required and you've accepted the responsibility of writing and delivering it.
+A 40th birthday speech is called for and you've accepted the responsibility of writing and delivering it.

-You may have read my tips on how to write a birthday speech and taken down a couple you think are great.
+You may have read my tips on how to write a birthday speech and noted down a couple you think would make a good start.

-But the BIG question remains: how do you put it all together to create the birthday speech you want to give?
+However the BIG question remains: how do you put your material together to create the birthday speech you want to give?

 Because I know having an example can help kick start the process of writing your own, I've got a 40th birthday speech sample here for you to use as a template.